kiyoad/docker-devenv-jp/README.md

 ```

 1. Run `ssh docker-devenv` and enter your development environment!
+1. Please do `docker stop <CONTAINER_NAME>` after your work ends, and do `docker start <CONTAINER_NAME>` before your work start again.
+You do not need to do `docker run` repeatedly.

 ## Tips

 * UID(Currently 1000) of `developer` can be modified to the same as your UID, to avoid the problem of permission.
+But you don't have to worry about it if you using the Boot2Docker 1.5(or higher).